 - This snake has a slender, compressed body.

 - The dorsal scales in this type of snake are overlapping.
 These refer to the scales on the body of the snake that are like a longitudinal series of plates and encircle the body.

 - The scales on the body of these types of snakes are keeled, which makes them rough to the touch instead of being smooth.

-- The bush viper snake has long and hollow fangs that are tubular in shape.
+- This snake has long and hollow fangs that are tubular in shape.

 - The venom that is supplied to the fangs of this snake comes from a gland that is situated on the upper jaw area between the eyes and the mouth.